tomasfaustin/react/README.md

-# This repository was created to update progress on the Udemy React course by Michael Mead.
+This repository was created to update progress on the Udemy React course by Andrew Mead.